I Can Camp!

 Can my child bring a friend?

-Yes!
+Absolutely!
 The tents have room for up to six.
 Remember that you will be responsible for all the children you bring.

 What is there for kids to do?

 All our activities will be child-friendly.
 Most kids have a great adventure when they go camping!
-Here are some activities your family can do together in the woods.

 Can my family bring bikes or other recreation equipment?